Free Speech Coalition v. Paxton: Supreme Court

 The Supreme Court agreed on July 2, 2024, to review the case, and it heard oral arguments on January 15, 2025.
 Besides the parties to the case, the Biden administration was given time to present arguments challenging the Fifth Circuit's ruling, neither in support nor opposition to the law, but to argue that the Fifth Circuit should have evaluated the law under strict scrutiny.
 Court observers stated that the six conservative justices along with the more liberal Kagan appeared to be in favor of requiring tighter controls to access pornography; the conditions around Ashcroft, where the Court had ruled that filtering software could be used, were no longer reasonable due to the ubiquitousness of devices like iPhones and youth typically being more tech savvy than their parents and able to bypass these filters.
 Only Alito supported the use of the rational basis standard to review the Texas law, while the other Justices suggested an intermediate scrutiny that would allow states to require verification for pornography but not for all sexually related materials, such as information related to LGBTQ culture.

 On June 27, 2025, the Court upheld the Texas law by a 6–3 vote, holding that the age-verification law "only incidentally burdens the protected speech of adults."

 Justice Clarence Thomas wrote for the majority.
 The Court ruled that the Fifth Circuit should have used the intermediate scrutiny test, and the Texas age-verification law passed that test even though it was a content-based restriction, because obscenity is not always constitutionally protected.
 The Court said technology had changed since 1997, when the Court's first decision about the internet Reno was decided: "Reno and Ashcroft II...both dealt with 'the internet' as it existed in the 1990s" when there was no mobile internet or streaming content.

 Justice Elena Kagan dissented, arguing that the Texas law should have been reviewed under the strict scrutiny standard.
-She said speech that was obscene for minor is allowed for adults who might "forgo that speech" if forced to comply with age-verification laws.
+She said speech that was obscene for minors is allowed for adults who might "forgo that speech" if forced to comply with age-verification laws.
 Justices Sonia Sotomayor and Ketanji Brown Jackson joined the dissent.

 Legacy

-The case is one of three cases decided in 2025 involving parental rights or the protection of minors.
-The conservative majority on the court also upheld parents' rights control their childrens' education and rational basis review for age-based classifications.
+The case is one of three cases decided in 2025 involving parental rights or the "protection" of minors.
+The conservative majority on the court also held that parents must be able to opt their children out of books assigned at school and that state can ban hormone therapy and hormone blockers for the treatment of minors with gender dysphoria.
 The Texas law in this case received intermediate scrutiny because rational basis review applies only to "laws that do not implicate fundamental rights."